Golgotha (video game)

 Golgotha is an unfinished video game that was being developed by Crack dot Com prior to shutting down in 1998.
 The game was to be a real-time strategy game, with elements from first-person shooter games.
 According to Dave Taylor, the game's name came from Shakespeare's King Lear tragedy, wherein Golgotha was a massive plain and a future battlefield.

 Plot

-The game plays in the fictional future of the year 2048 AD, where a global nuclear disarmament and the coincidental murder of a beloved American archaeologist leads to an American military incision on Iraq.
+The game plays in the fictional future of the year 2048 AD, where a global nuclear disarmament and the coincidental murder of a beloved American archaeologist leads to an American military incursion in Iraq.
 Which, in turn, elicits a European military power play and begins World War III.
 The commander of the American force sent to invade Iraq questions his mission.
 With no suitable answers, he abandons his country and takes his troops on the quest for truth.
 In the try to recover what really happened at Golgotha they discover a supernatural conflict behind a veil of political discord.